Parking. There is ample free parking for cars and coaches, and the usual courtesies are extended to coach drivers.

 Children.
 Children are welcome at Mapperton.
 Children must be supervised at all times, and extra care should be taken close to the ponds.
 Please note that climbing on the banks breaks up the ground and is not allowed.

 Dogs.
-Dogs are welcome on leads outside the Coach House but not in the Gardens or the House.
+Dogs are allowed on leads outside the Coach House but not in the Gardens or the House.
 Assistance dogs are welcome in all areas.

 Shoes.
 Sharp-heeled shoes are not permitted in the House, as they can cause damage to flooring and carpets.
 Please wipe your shoes before entering the House to ensure any grit is removed which might scratch the wooden floors.